-First of all, they are only expressing their opinions and though they have the right to opinions, opinions don't make anything morally good or bad.
+First of all, they are only expressing their opinions, and though they have the right to opinions, opinions don't make anything morally good or bad.
 Atheist complaints amount to subjective preferences.

 Second, in an atheist worldview, there can be no universal moral absolutes that transcend time and culture.
-For an atheist to say that something "is" wrong, is to appeal to universal moral absolute.
+For an atheist to say that something "is" wrong is to appeal to universal moral absolute.
 But how does he justify such a thing in and atheistic worldview where there are no transcendent beings?

 Third, they refute themselves.
 Atheists often appeal to the culture they are in as the standard to judge the morality morality of a different culture at a different time.
 They assume that we are more progressed technologically and socially and so it means that our culture in the modern time is superior to ancient cultures.
 Therefore, they feel they have the right to judge the behavior of God in the ancient culture of Israel.

 Fourth, reducing harm is generally the standard atheists appeal to as a moral compass.
 Anything that deviates from the overall idea of reducing harm is automatically morally bad.
 But, this is an arbitrary assertion.
 After all, who said that reducing harm is the right moral standard?
-If someone says is because what people want, then that is Argumentum ad populum which is a logical fallacy of appealing to the majority to establish truth.
+If someone says that it is because that is what people want, then that is Argumentum ad populum which is a logical fallacy of appealing to the majority to establish truth.